Gaelic Ireland: Before 400

 The prehistory of Ireland included a protohistorical period, when the literate cultures of Greece and Rome first began to take notice of the Irish, and a further proto-literate period of ogham epigraphy, before the early historical period began in the early 5th century.

 During this period, the Gaels traded with the Roman Empire and also raided and colonized Britain during the end of Roman rule in Britain.
 The Romans of this era called these Gaelic raiders Scoti and their homeland Hibernia or Scotia.
-Scoti was a Latin name that first referred to all the Gaels, whether in Ireland or Great Britain, but later came to refer only to the Gaels in northern Britain.
+Scoti was a Latin name that first referred to all of the Gaels, whether in Ireland or Great Britain, but later came to refer only to the Gaels in northern Britain.
 As time went on, the Gaels began intensifying their raids and colonies in Roman Britain (c.
 200–500 AD).

 For much of this period, the island of Ireland was divided into numerous clan territories and kingdoms (known as túatha).